 I thank the hon.
 Lady for her questions and, again, for her co-operation in putting the Joint Committee together.
 She will not be surprised to know that I very much agree with her points.

-On the clean air Act, that is something we need the Government to come forward with, because it would concentrate resource and political drive on cleaning up our air.
+On the clean air Act, that is something we need the Government to come forward with, because it would concentrate not only resource but political drive on cleaning up our air.
 On the World Health Organisation’s targets, we need to be more ambitious than the Government are at the moment.
-On an environmental protection agency, we need to know more from the Government about how that would come about, how it would take on the role that the European Commission has had, and who would be able to take the Government to court to hold them to account.
+On an environmental protection agency, we need to know more from the Government about how that would come about, how it would take on the role that the European Commission has had, and who could take the Government to court to hold them to account.

 I, too, pay tribute—I am sure I do so on behalf of the whole House—to PC Keith Palmer and the other victims of the terrorist attack a year ago today.
 I thank all the security staff who are on duty today, enabling our democracy to carry on functioning.

 Does my hon.
 Friend the Member for Tiverton and Honiton (Neil Parish) agree that the list of illnesses caused by poor air quality is shockingly worrying?
 It includes, but is not limited to, respiratory illness, heart attack, hypertension, chronic obstructive pulmonary disease, asthma, dementia, type 2 diabetes and obesity.
 It is quite a long list, and the public probably would not suspect that all those illnesses link back to poor air quality.

 Does my hon.
 Friend also agree that car users, who are sometimes seen as the source of the problem, are actually very serious victims?
 One of the surprising things that we learnt from doing our report was that people who regularly travel in cars in cities are themselves among those worst affected by poor air quality.
 Parents driving children to school in cities need to understand what the health effects are on them and their children.